 Her ideology stretches in poetry and mastery of photographic technique to encompass the deepest sense of integrity at every level.

-“My personal approach to image making is the rendering of an incessant quest about duality through a dance of the female.
+“My personal approach to image making is the rendering of an incessant duality through a dance of the female.
 Light is my inspiration and the structure of my photographs.

-Art fuels my passion.
+Art fuels my quest for the unseen mystery.
 Poetry is my visual language.
-While Fashion has always been my ally in branding time and mood, I find myself in the process of creating art, to be guided through dreams and the unspoken connection with the observed ..."
+While Fashion has always been my ally in branding time and mood, I find myself in the process of creating art for art sake guided through dreams and the unspoken connection with the observed ..."

-Goddesses, a photography exhibit at the Art Gallery of Ontario (1999) reminiscent of oil paintings portraiture.
+Goddesses, a photography exhibit at the Art Gallery of Ontario (1999) reminiscent of oil painting portraiture.